B. N. Goswamy: Biography

 Brijinder Nath Goswamy was born on 15 August 1933 at Sargodha of the Punjab province (presently in Pakistan) of British India, to B.L.
 Goswamy, a District and Sessions Judge.
+After the partition of Punjab in 1947, his family settled in Hoshiarpur.
 After the early schooling at various schools in the province, he did his intermediate studies at the Hindu College, Amritsar and secured his master's degree from Panjab University in 1954.
 He joined the Indian Administrative Service in 1956 and after working in the Bihar cadre for two years, he resigned from the service in 1958 to continue his studies in art.
 He returned to Panjab University and did research on Kangra painting of the lower Himalayas and its social backdrop, under the guidance of the renowned historian, Hari Ram Gupta, to obtain a doctoral degree (PhD) in 1961.
-It is reported that his examiners were Arthur Llewellyn Basham, the Indologist, and the art critic, W.G.
-Archer.
+It is reported that his examiners were Arthur Llewellyn Basham, the Indologist, and the art critic, W. G. Archer.

-During the course of his research, he joined Panjab University as a member of its faculty of Art History, where he would spend his entire career and eventually superannuate as a professor.
+In 1962, he joined Panjab University as a Professor of Art History for its faculty of art history (Department of Fine Arts), where he would spend his entire career and eventually superannuate as a professor.
 While working there, he took a break and worked as a visiting professor at the South Asian Institute of the University of Heidelberg from 1973 till 1981.
-He also served as a visiting professor at various other international universities such as California, Berkeley, Pennsylvania and Zurich.
+He also served as a visiting professor at various other international universities such as California, Berkeley, Pennsylvania, Los Angeles, Austin, and Zurich.
+He curated major exhibitions of Indian art at the Rietberg Museum (Zurich) and the Metropolitan Museum (New York).
 At Panjab University, he developed the Museum of Fine Arts, as its director, and the museum holds 1200 creations of contemporary Indian art.
+In 1967, he wrote his first book titled The Mughals and the Jogis of Jakhbar with J. S. Grewal.
+A second work by him followed the next year with Pahari Painting: The Family as the Basis of Style (1968).
+He later produced the work Piety and Splendour: Sikh Heritage in Art covering Sikh arts as a catalogue for an exhibition of the same name, held at the National Museum, New Delhi to mark to tricentenary of the establishment of the Khalsa in 1999.
+The exhibition and catalogue covers art of the Sikh gurus, including relics such as a chola associated with Guru Nanak.
+Other works he authored on Punjabi history and Sikh art include The Mughal and Sikh Rulers and the Vaishnavas of Pindori (with J. S. Grewal) and I See No Stranger: Early Sikh Art and Devotion (with Caron Smith).

 Besides his academic career, he served as the vice chairman of the Centre for Cultural Resources and Training (CCRT), a nodal agency under the Government of India providing training to educators who are involved in educational programmes on Indian culture.
-He has been a member of the Governing Committee of the Indian Council of Historical Research (ICHR) and has chaired the Chandigarh Lalit Kala Akademi.
+He had been a member of the Governing Committee of the Indian Council of Historical Research (ICHR) and had chaired the Chandigarh Lalit Kala Akademi.